Charvarius Ward

-Charvarius "Mooney" Ward (born May 16, 1996) is an American professional football cornerback for the Indianapolis Colts of the National Football League (NFL).
+Charvarius Ward (born May 16, 1996) is an American professional football cornerback for the Indianapolis Colts of the National Football League (NFL).
 He played college football for the Middle Tennessee Blue Raiders, and signed with the Dallas Cowboys as an undrafted free agent in 2018.
 Ward has also played for the Kansas City Chiefs, with whom he won Super Bowl LIV, and the San Francisco 49ers.

 Early life and college

 Ward attended McComb High School.
 As a senior, he tallied 48 tackles, one interception and received All-region honors.

 He enrolled at Hinds Community College.
 As a freshman, he collected 32 tackles, 3 interceptions, 5 passes defended and one forced fumble.
 As a sophomore, he recorded 32 tackles, one interception, 2 passes defended and one blocked kick.

 He transferred to Middle Tennessee State University for his junior season, appearing in 12 games with 2 starts, while making 26 tackles, 2 interceptions, 5 passes defended, one quarterback hurry and one fumble recovery.
 As a senior, he played in 13 games with 8 starts, posting 48 tackles (sixth on the team), 3 tackles for loss, one sack and led the team with 14 passes defended.